blbadger/blbadger.github.io/input-representation.md

 Thus we come to the conclusion that the ideal model architecture for trivial representation and thus memorization is the inverse of the architectures commonly used, such that the number of trainable parameters increases at each layer rather than decreases.

-### Training generally does not lead to more accurate approximations
+### Training does not lead to more accurate approximations

 What happens to the poor representations in deeper layers upon model training?
 We have already seen that training leads to the formation of what was termed a non-trivial representation, ie something that is not simply an approximate copy of the input.
 As successful training leads to a decrease in some objective function $J(O(a, \theta)$ such that some desired metric on the output is decreased, it may be hypothesized that training also leads to a decrease in the distance between the representation of the generated input $a_g$ and the representation of the actual input $a$, or more precisely for an $L^2$ distance, the measure decreases toward 0 as the model configuration at the start of training $\theta_0$ is updated during training